section-engineering-education/engineering-education/content/articles/getting-started-with-unit-testing-with-spring-boot/index.md

 For this tutorial, the reader would need to have:
 - Basic knowledge of Java programming
 - Basic knowledge of Spring Boot
 - An IDE installed.
-In this project, I will be using [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/business/).
+In this tutorial, I will be using [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/business/).
 ### Getting started
 Before starting with the unit testing, let us first look at why it is important.
 #### Advantages of Unit Testing